mkaz/jot/readme.md

 zk is open source and free to use, it is licensed under a <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.

-I welcome any contributions.
-Please feel free to open an issues to report a bug, submit a feature.
-Pull requests are also welcome.
+I welcome contributions, but as a side project I may not always respond promptly.
+Please feel free to open an issues to report a bug, submit a feature, or even a pull request.

 An [mkaz](https://mkaz.blog/) contrivance.